ClarifiedSecurity/catapult-customizer/README.md

 # Catapult Customizer Example

-This is an example repo to show how to Customize [Catapult](https://github.com/ClarifiedSecurity/catapult) for your organization's or project's needs.
+This is an example [repo](https://github.com/ClarifiedSecurity/catapult-customizer) to show how to Customize [Catapult](https://github.com/ClarifiedSecurity/catapult) for your organization's or project's needs.
 To use this repo you need to create your own Git project (in a Git server of your choice) and then fill it out with the examples shown here.
-After that is done fill out `MAKEVAR_CATAPULT_CUSTOMIZER_REPO` in your .makerc-vars to include the customization repo.
+After that is done fill out `MAKEVAR_CATAPULT_CUSTOMIZER_REPO` in your Catapult's `.makerc-vars` file to include the customizations.

 **DELETE ALL CUSTOMIZATION FOLDER AND FILE EXAMPLES THAT YOU WILL NOT BE USING**